j-d0g/mistral-7b-nli/EVALUATION.md

    - Simplified format for quick review or submission

 The script also saves checkpoint files during processing (`results/checkpoint_[model_name]-[dataset_name]-[timestamp].json`), which can be useful for debugging or recovering from interruptions.

-## Common Issues

-### Out of Memory Errors

-If you encounter CUDA out of memory errors:

-1. Reduce the batch size (modify in script or run directly with `evaluate/sample_model.py --batch_size 8`)
-2. Ensure no other processes are using the GPU

-### Slow Inference

-To speed up inference:

-1. Try a different GPU with more memory or faster compute
-2. Check for issues with Docker GPU configuration
-3. Verify Flash Attention is working if supported

 ---